hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

   turtle.end_fill()
 ```
 - The def defines the function, and we are passing in x and y coordinates as parameters.
-- The "turtle.begin_fill()" function makes the circle we will draw filled in.
+- The "turtle.begin_fill()" function fills in the circle we will draw.
 - We are then going to the the location of where we will draw.
 It is offset so it will be centered at the mouse point.
-- We are then drawing the circle and ending the fill.
+- We are then drawing and filling the circle and ending the fill.

 ## Creating the Square
-We are going to create square function.
+We are going to create the square function.

 <img src="https://cloud-me8qh205n.vercel.app/0screenshot__1392_.png" width="380" alt="Square Example">